probably-ABHINAV/Devsync/SETUP_GUIDE.md

-# DevSync - Complete Setup Guide
+# Opscord - Complete Setup Guide

 ## Overview
-DevSync is an AI-powered GitHub ↔ Discord DevOps bot that automates PR summarization, issue tracking, and team notifications.
+Opscord is an AI-powered GitHub ↔ Discord DevOps bot that automates PR summarization, issue tracking, and team notifications.
 This guide walks through all required environment variables and configuration steps.

 ---